Mackowaty007/SCAD-buttonTable/README.md

 ## How to export?
 in OpenSCAD press F6 to render the panel.
 This may take a while because OpenSCAD is really slow.
 Then pres F7 to export it as a STL file.

+## How to put in the parts?
+All of the holes are the same size as the parts.
+That means they are gonna sit there without any glue, using only friction.
+If you have any problems fitting something in, take a knife or anything sharp and scrape the edges from the bottom.